roblaing/erlang-webapp-howto/unit2/README.md

 <a href="http://erlang.org/doc/apps/edoc/chapter.html">EDoc</a> documentation.
 For some reason, rebar3 does not include the doc/ subdirectory
 and its contents in its `_build` tree, so you need to remember to copy that yourself if you intend writing software useable by other people.

-I generally try to follow the recipe taught by MIT's free
-<a href="https://htdp.org/2019-02-24/part_preface.html#%28part._sec~3asystematic-design%29">How to design programs</a> textbook
-which teaches you to write down a <em>signature</em> (equating to the -spec line) and a <em>purpose statement</em>
-(equating to the %% @doc ... line) before starting to code.
-This helps making it clear in your mind what your function is going to produce and consume, and reminds you not to break its <em>contract</em> with existing code that uses it when you rewrite it.

-The `-spec ...` line is optional, but vital in my opinion to make your software decipherable.
-It virtually has a language of its own explained in the
-<a href="https://erlang.org/doc/reference_manual/typespec.html">Types and Function Specifications</a> chapter of the official
-documentation.

 <h3>The beauty of keeping HTML HTML</h3>